eyedeekay/sam-forwarder/README.md

 Also it doesn't support sections.
 Didn't realize that at first.
 Will address soon.

+## Static eepsite in like no seconds

+Using this port forwarder, it's possible to create an instant eepsite from a folder full of html files(and the resources they call upon).
+Probably obviously to everybody reading this right now, but maybe not obviously to everyone reading this forever.
+A go application that does this I call eephttpd can be built with the command:

+        make server

+and run from ./bin/eephttpd.
+The default behavior is to look for the files to serve under the current directory in ./www.
+It can be configured to behave differently according to the rules in [USAGE.md](USAGE.md).
+A Dockerfile is also available.

 ## Quick-And-Dirty i2p-enabled golang web applications

 Normal web applications can easily add the ability to serve itself over i2p by